Where We Work: Volunteer Opportunities

 POBLO Missionaries, Hady and Vickie Matta

 POBLO Ambassador, Duane Maas

-Nebraska’s immigrant population comprises more than 6% of the state’s total population, with an increasing number of immigrants from Asian and Latino countries.
-Over 3% of Nebraska’s registered voters are new Americans—immigrants or children of immigrants.
+Nebraska’s immigrant population comprises more than 6 percent of the state’s total population, with an increasing number of immigrants from Asian and Latino countries.
+Over 3 percent of Nebraska’s registered voters are new Americans — immigrants or children of immigrants.
 Omaha’s Muslim population is estimated at around 6,000 and is growing due to the increasing numbers of refugees and those arriving for jobs.
 Other cities with Muslim populations include Lincoln, De Moines, and Sioux City.
 Nebraska’s Muslim population is becoming increasingly diverse, with Muslims from over 20 countries across the Middle East, Africa, Asia, and Europe.

-Texas is the 14th most Christian state, with more than 53% of Texans identifying themselves as members of a Christian religion.
+Texas is the 14th most Christian state, with more than 53 percent of Texans identifying themselves as members of a Christian religion.
 Less than 50 percent of the U.S. population can be identified as Christian adherents, and that Islam is the second-largest religion in Texas and fastest-growing in the nation.